yoavniran/overweight/README.md

 ```

 - `report-json`, `report-table`, and `report-file` outputs enable downstream workflows (PR comments, Slack alerts, artifact uploads, etc.).
 - When `baseline-report-path` + `update-baseline` are set, the action refreshes the stored bundle size report on the branch that ran the workflow.
 If `baseline-report-path` is omitted and `report-file` is set, the baseline defaults to that path.
-- `baseline-protected-branches` (comma-separated names or glob patterns) blocks inline updates on protected or otherwise restricted branches.
-If an update is required on one of these branches, the action fails with guidance instead of writing changes.
+The update runs on a dedicated branch + pull request using `update-pr-title`, `update-pr-body`, and `update-branch-prefix`.
 - `comment-on-pr-always` (first run only) and `comment-on-pr-each-run` control when PR comments are posted even if checks pass.
-- Additional outputs (`report-file`, `baseline-updated`) make it easy to chain artifact uploads or follow-up workflows.
+- Additional outputs (`report-file`, `baseline-updated`, `baseline-update-pr-url`, `baseline-update-pr-number`) make it easy to chain artifact uploads or follow-up workflows.

+### Baseline auto-PR requirements

+When `update-baseline: true`, Overweight will:

+1. Regenerate the baseline snapshot locally.
+2. Create a temporary branch from the PR's base branch.
+3. Commit the updated baseline file with the bot identity.
+4. Open a pull request targeting the base branch using the configured title/body.

+To allow that flow:

+- Ensure the workflow grants `contents: write` permission (GitHub defaults to read-only).
+- Check out the repository with `actions/checkout@v4` (fetch-depth defaults are fine because commits are created via the GitHub API).
+- Pass a `github-token` secret with permission to create branches and PRs in the repository (the default `secrets.GITHUB_TOKEN` works for same-repo PRs).
+- Optionally customize `update-pr-title`, `update-pr-body`, and `update-branch-prefix` to fit your repo conventions.

 ## Release & contributing